MS Swimathon Rules

 - Teams should have a minimum of 4 swimmers (depending on swimming ability)

-- Each team must swim relay style for 12 hours straight
+- Each team must swim relay style during the event

 - One person from each team must be in the pool swimming laps at all times

 - It is the teams responsibility to create a team roster and decide how long each member spends in the pool

 - Each team must allocate a lap counter to cover the 12 hour event period – the lap tally will be recorded every hour by an MS Queensland representative and displayed on a whiteboard